TarodBOFH/gradle-template-example/README.md

 - sample `init.gradle.kts` properties
 - Some logging information added to several tasks, like version and properties output on `compileJava`, `compileKotlin`
 - More logging information added to test, like logging version of the libraries included
-- Different flavour per module (i.e. java module uses `hamcrest` and mockito while kotlin uses assertj and mockk
+- Different flavour per module (i.e. java module uses `assertj` and mockito while kotlin uses assertj and mockk
 - Modules dependencies: `kotlin` module depends on `java` module by `implementation` flavour
 - Gradle Wrapper included in the sources
 - Gradle wrapper task example on root `build.gradle.kts`